microsoft/react-native-windows-samples/website/versioned_docs/version-0.60/windowsbrush-and-theme.md

 #### Switching styles based on the app's theme

-If the app author wants to switch the style of their component manually based on the system's theme (Dark or Light), they can do so with CSS-like style conditionals.
+If the app author wants to switch the style of their component manually based on the system's theme (Dark or Light), they can do so with style conditionals.

 ```JSX
  <Button title='click me' color={this.state.currentTheme === 'dark' ? 'grey' : 'orange'}/>